Language in the Flow of Time: Time-Series-Paired Texts Weaved into a Unified Temporal Narrative: Experiment

 \textbf{Computational Overhead vs. Performance Gain.} We also evaluate the efficiency of our proposed TaTS by measuring the training time per epoch and the total number of model parameters.
 Figure \ref{fig: hyper and ablation} (d) presents the total number of parameters for the best-performing models in our forecasting experiments.
 TaTS introduces only a lightweight three-layer MLP to project high-dimensional text embeddings into a lower-dimensional space, adding a minimal number of parameters compared to the original time series models.
 As a result, the overall parameter count increases by only about 1\%.

 Due to the inclusion of augmented time series with auxiliary variables from paired texts, the training time per epoch increases slightly, as shown in Figure \ref{fig: efficiency_main}, with average performance of each framework indicated by cross markers.
 Full results for all datasets are provided in Appendix \ref{ap: full efficiency}.
-However, this marginal efficiency trade-off ($\sim1\%$ in terms of number of learnable parameters and $\sim8\%$ in terms of training time) leads to significant improvements ($\sim 14\%$) in forecasting performance, demonstrating the effectiveness of TaTS in enhancing time series modeling with paired texts.
+Notably, this marginal efficiency trade-off ($\sim1\%$ in terms of number of learnable parameters and $\sim8\%$ in terms of training time) leads to significant improvements ($\sim 14\%$) in forecasting performance.